 - Rhythm & Timing

-Your facial expression and make up will depend upon the theme of the show and will be determined by the clothing, lighting and music.
-You should always look past the audience without eye contact or interaction, unless instructed to, and in addition to this, your body should always be in alignment, with uniformed movement, again determined by then theme of the show and the creative direction.
-These who principal factors will be discussed in detail a little later.
+Your facial expression and makeup will depend upon the theme of the show and will be determined by the clothing, lighting and music.
+You should always look past the audience without eye contact or interaction unless instructed to, and in addition to this, your body should always be in alignment, with uniform movement, again determined by the theme of the show and the creative direction.
+These two principal factors will be discussed in detail a little later.

 You may be instructed to stop and pose at certain points along the catwalk.
 Again determined by the theme of the show.
 This will dictate how long or in the shape of your pose in addition to the fact that you may have to turn at some point on the catwalk.

-With the above features of a show you will have specific choreographed instructions as to where and when they all take place.
-They may differ between men and women, again dependent upon the theme of the fashion show and the rational of the creative direction team.
+With the above features of a show, you will have specific choreographed instructions as to where and when they all take place.
+They may differ between men and women, again dependent upon the theme of the fashion show and the rationale of the creative direction team.